1993 World Trade Center Bombing Fast Facts

 March 18, 1993 - Sheik Omar Abdel-Rahman denies involvement in the bombing.
 Rahman is an Egyptian cleric who emigrated to the United States.
 Some of the 1993 bombing suspects frequented the New Jersey mosque where he preached.

-March 24, 1993 - Mahmud Abouhalima is arrested in Egypt and extradited to the US.
+March 24, 1993 - Mahmud Abouhalima is arrested in Egypt and extradited to the United States.

 March 29, 1993 - The World Trade Center re-opens.